Balaje/MultiScaleFEM.jl/README.md

 *A detailed description of the routines will be provided soon.*

+## A note about the assembler

+The matrix assembler contains the data structures to assemble the system of matrices.
+Looking at `Kₐ`, for example, it contains three matrices

 ## References

 - Målqvist, A. and Peterseim, D., 2020.
 Numerical homogenization by localized orthogonal decomposition.
 Society for Industrial and Applied Mathematics.